dev-status-200/ccript-client/README.md

-This is an assessment project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app). for the purpose of getting hired by CCript.
+This is an assessment project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app). for the purpose of getting hired by Ccript.

 ## Getting Started